‘Heinous’: Deadly Israeli attack on Gaza aid-seekers condemned

 “We mourn the loss of innocent life and recognise the dire humanitarian situation in Gaza, where innocent Palestinians are just trying to feed their families,” a White House National Security Council spokesperson said in a statement on Thursday.

-US President Joe Biden later said that Washington was checking “two competing versions of what happened”, before adding that the killings would make negotiations over a ceasefire in Gaza more difficult.
+Biden later said that Washington was checking “two competing versions of what happened”, before adding that the killings would make negotiations over a ceasefire in Gaza more difficult.
+State Department spokesperson Matthew Miller said the US has asked Israel to provide answers.

 The United Nations’ aid chief Martin Griffiths said he was appalled at the “reported killing and injury of hundreds of people”.